 - 3 tablespoons of porridge mix

-- 500g mixture of fresh herbs: coriander, parsley, chives, dill and spinach sprouts
+- 500g mixture of fresh herbs: coriander, parsley, chives, dill, and spinach sprouts

-- 1 tablespoons of dried mint
+- 1 tablespoon of dried mint

 - 6 chicken legs or chicken stock